awslabs/aws-java-nio-spi-for-s3/README.md

 the section above.

-In the case the target service uses HTTP instead of HTTPS (e.g. a testing environment), the protocol to use can be fonfigured through the following environment variable or system
+In the case the target service uses HTTP instead of HTTPS (e.g. a testing environment), the protocol to use can be configured through the following environment variable or system
 property:

 ```